 Dr. Liu has taught engineering technology, electrical engineering and general engineering courses for 12 years at McNeese.
 She holds B.S., M.S. in electrical engineering and a Ph.D. degree inn industrial engineering.
 Prior to working at McNeese, Dr. Liu worked in the Department of Electrical Engineering in Sichuan University, China and as a computer engineer for the cement industry.
 During her Ph.D. studies she served as a teaching assistant for manufacturing and industrial engineering for four years.
-After completing her PhD, she started her career in McNeese State University.
-First she taught Electronics and Instrumentation courses in the Department of Engineering Technology.
-As the Engineering Technology programs are getting phased out, Dr. Liu is transitioning to full time electrical engineering teaching duties.
-Simultaneously, she does research on engineering education and serves in college and university committees.
+After completing her PhD, she started her career at McNeese.
+First she taught electronics and instrumentation courses in the Department of Engineering Technology.
+As the engineering technology programs are getting phased out, Dr. Liu is transitioning to full time electrical engineering teaching duties.
+Simultaneously, she does research on engineering education and serves on college and university committees.

 Dr. Vipin Menon, Assistant Professor